Search String

 Midnight Resistance Amiga 1990

 While the (fixed) Amiga version is a solid port of the original, Midnight Resistance on the Amiga could have been much, much better.
-And the WHDLoad fix basically saves the port's legacy because no one is going to play a 34 year-old dimly-lit computer game in 2024.
+And the WHDLoad fix basically saves the port's legacy because no one is going to play an old, dimly-lit computer game.

 Robotz Atari ST 1990